mickfuzz/phd4/_posts/thesis_chapters/2024-3-1-Introduction.md

 ### Context of game making for educational purposes

-The potential of digital game making is explored in depth in a review by Kafai and Burke [-@kafai_constructionist_2015].
-The most prominent learning objective of making games in educational setting is to develop _coding and computing skills_.
-There are extensive studies on _game making to learn other subjects_ including maths, biology and chemistry but diverse examples exist.
-Game making can also develop social skills, self-reflection, cultural awareness and a range of technical abilities that allow participation in information society.
-Finally, because, game making involves a systems-based understanding of the world, and as games are themselves interactive systems, they are a powerful vehicle for exploring complex problems involving race, sex, social issues [@tekinbas_quest_2010].

 While there has been a large body of research on the value and practice of game making for educational purposes, it is a dynamic landscape which has many areas which merit additional research.
 New software tools to make games which offer new pedagogical possibilities emerge regularly.
 Game playing practices and the opportunities provided by participation in wider communities also continue to evolve.
 For example, casual and retro games played by both adults and children are increasingly available via smart phones and home consoles.
 The nostalgia around such games and the associated aesthetics of cuteness creates a potential for connection between younger and older players [@boyle_retro-futurism_2017].
 The sustained popularity of retro games together with easy-to-use game making tools and code frameworks provides an entry point for game players into game making cultures which is reflected in the success of amateur games publishing websites like itch.io [@garda_nostalgia_2014].